markmoxon/elite-source-code-library/versions/cassette/README.md

 ```

 This will produce a file called `elite-cassette-from-text-sources.ssd` that contains the Ian Bell disc release.

-### Building the source disc release

-You can add `release=source-disc` to produce the `elite-cassette-from-source-disc.ssd.ssd` file containing the source disc release, though that's the default value so it isn't necessary.

 ### Differences between the releases